roasisaac/roasisaac.github.io/README.md

 - **Backend**
   - The backend, built with SQLite, functions adequately, but there are issues with the sign-up process, as profiles can be created in the database but do not function as expected.

+- **Automatic Bookmarking and Filtering**
+  - All created entries shouldnt be automatically bookmarked, but this functionality is not working as intended.
+  - The filter feature is also not functioning correctly.

 If you know anyone who could assist with these challenges, it would be greatly appreciated!